heinekmadsen/esphome_components/components/wavinahc9000v3/README.md

 * The comfort climate only appears in generated YAML if the floor probe was already detected (plausible >1°C and <90°C reading).
 If you add it manually and the probe is not yet detected it will show as unavailable until a valid value is read.
 * Low / high target temperatures correspond to the controller's floor min / max limits.
 Adjusting them writes those limits (clamped 5–35°C, 0.5°C steps with at least 1.0°C separation enforced).
 * Action (heating/idle) logic still derives from the difference between current (floor) temperature and the setpoint with a small hysteresis.

+### Standby Keep-Alive
+If the Wavin controller reverts channels from standby back to heat after several minutes, enable `keep_standby_alive: true`.
+The keep-alive is disabled by default.
+Once enabled, the hub reasserts OFF every `standby_keepalive_interval` (defaults to 180s) so longer `update_interval` values still hold the physical thermostat in standby.
+Increase the interval if you want fewer bus writes; set it to `0s` or disable the flag to stop the keep-alive altogether.

 ## Hardware & Wiring
 * RS‑485 (A/B) from controller to a TTL↔RS‑485 adapter.